Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Theoretical framework

-\textbf{3.\ Probes and decoders respond differently to the same shift.} A linear probe's sensitivity to distributional shift is controlled by its own (small) Lipschitz constant $L_h$ (Theorem~\ref{thm:probe}).
-The decoder's sensitivity is controlled by $\Llog$, which is empirically 30$\times$ larger.
-The \emph{same} $\Wone$ shift therefore produces small degradation for probes but large degradation for the decoder.
-This is why information can be \emph{present} (probes recover it) yet \emph{inaccessible} (the decoder cannot use it).
+\textbf{3.\ Probes and decoders respond differently to the same shift.} For a linear probe, the effect of a distributional shift is bounded by the (small) Lipschitz constant $L_h$ (Theorem~\ref{thm:probe}).
+For the decoder, it is bounded by $\Llog$, which is empirically 30$\times$ larger.
+A $\Wone$ shift of the same magnitude therefore results in a small degradation for probes and a large degradation for the decoder.
+This is the formal basis for the accessibility gap: the same information can be simultaneously recoverable by a probe and unusable by the decoder, because the two have vastly different sensitivity to distributional mismatch.

+The three propositions above establish the perception-distortion face of the RDP tradeoff: as the distributional distance $\Wone(\PM, \PT)$ grows, accessible information (GMI) decreases, and the decoder is disproportionately more affected than a probe.